 Eat small snacks throughout the day to keep up your energy.
 Don't skip meals or go for long periods without eating.

-avoid alcohol and drugs.
+If you breast-feed, avoid alcohol and drugs.
 Stay smoke-free.
-If you quit during pregnancy,
+If you quit during pregnancy, congratulations.

 For more information on eating well, see the topic Healthy Eating.

 Exercise helps you feel good and helps your body get back to its prepregnancy shape.
 In general, you can start exercising 4 to 6 weeks after delivery.
 But check with your doctor before you start exercising, especially if you had a cesarean birth (C-section).